torbsorensen/TSI_classifier/README.md

 ## Uncertainties

-To assess the uncertainties of the final model, I have first predicted the classification of all available data and then selected 100 random images from each classification for each of the decile interval of confidence that contains 100 images, and manually inspected evaluated the classifications.
+To assess the uncertainties of the final model, I have first predicted the classification of 272 random dates (out of a total ≈1300) and then selected 100 random images from each classification for each of the decile interval of confidence that contains 100 images, and manually evaluated the classifications.
+No predictions had prediction confidence below 30% (below 33% is theoretical impossible for a 3 class problem) or above 60% (57.61% was highest at evaluation time).
 The result of this is presented in following confusion matrix and classification report:

 ### 30-40%